oscarbenjamin/blog/_sources/wip/data-structures-1/index.rst.txt

 expression *graph* instead.
 Here the basic idea is that most large expressions will have many repeating subexpressions.
-This happens because many operations that create large expressions do so precisely because the operation ends up repeating a subexpression in many places.
+This happens because many operations that create large expressions do so precisely because the operation ends up repeating subexpressions in many places.
 A good example of this is the result of applying the chain rule in differentiation:

 .. doctest::